stevecordle/salesforce-api-php-wrapper/README.md

 ###Storing the access token
 This access token should be stored.
 A method to store this on the file system is provided but this isn't required.

+The example above uses the php session to achieve the same result.

 The `LocalFileStore` object needs to be instantiated with access to the token generator and a config class which implements `\Crunch\Salesforce\TokenStore\LocalFileConfigInterface`